discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 ### Test Email

-If email is not working, you have a broken Discourse &ndash; email is required for new account signups and notifications. **Test your email to make sure it is working!**  Visit [the admin email settings](/admin/email), then enter an email address in the "email address to test" field and click <kbd>send test email</kbd>.
+If email is not working, you have a broken Discourse &ndash; email is required for new account signups and notifications. **Test your email to make sure it is configured correctly!**  Visit [the admin email settings](/admin/email), then enter an email address in the "email address to test" field and click <kbd>send test email</kbd>.

 - You got the test email?
 Great! **Read that email closely**, it has important email deliverability tips.
 - You didn't get the test email?
 This means your users probably aren't getting any signup or notification emails either.